UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > Try to stage things manually,
 > or you might find yourself searching for "how to undo a commit" more
 > than you would like!
-> We'll show you how to do this a little later with a command called `revert`.
+> We'll show you how to do this a little later in this lesson.
 {: .callout}

 ![The Git Staging Area]({{ page.root }}/fig/git/git-staging-area.svg)